 In order to understand alcohol’s power, it is vital to understand how alcohol’s strength is measured.
-According to West Virginia University, alcoholic content is measured by the term proof.
+Alcoholic content is measured by the term proof.
 That term is a measure of twice the percentage of alcohol by volume within a beverage.

 Questions on Alcohol and the Body

 Alcohol is one of the most commonly consumed recreational substances in the US.
 While alcohol consumption has broad acceptance, chronic consumption can lead to problematic use, such as binge drinking, heavy drinking, and alcohol use disorders.
 According to the National Survey on Drug Use and Health (NSDUH), 29.5 million people in the U.S. — 9% of the total population — struggled with an alcohol use disorder in 2021.